ME-ICA/tedana/docs/approach.rst

 .. note::
-    An alternative method for optimal combination that does not use :math:`T_{2}^*` is the parallel-acquired inhomogeneity desensitized (PAID) ME-fMRI combination method (`Poser et al., 2006`_).
+    An alternative method for optimal combination that does not use :math:`T_{2}^*` is the parallel-acquired inhomogeneity desensitized (PAID) ME-fMRI combination method :footcite:p:`poser2006bold`.
-    This method specifically assumes that noise in the acquired echoes is "isotopic and homogeneous throughout the image," meaning it should be used on smoothed data.
+    This method specifically assumes that noise in the acquired echoes is "isotopic and homogeneous throughout the image,"
+    meaning it should be used on smoothed data.
     As we do not recommend performing tedana denoising on smoothed data, we discourage using PAID within the tedana workflow.
     We do, however, make it accessible as an alternative combination method